-I’ve had the DVD cover of ‘City of Death’ signed by Lalla Ward at the ‘London Film and Comic Con 2017’ in July 2017 and Julian Glover at the ‘Worcester Comic Con’ in August 2016.
+I’ve had the DVD cover of ‘City of Death’ signed by Lalla Ward at the ‘London Film and Comic Con’ in July 2017 and by Julian Glover at the ‘Worcester Comic Con’ in August 2016.
 I hold very fond and cherish memories of ‘City of Death’ and consider it to be my second favourite ‘Doctor Who’ story (my first favourite is ‘Black Orchid’ from the Peter Davison era).

-I first watched this TV story when I was invited to stay overnight with two friends who are a married couple and ‘Doctor Who’ fans like me.
+I first saw this TV story when I was invited to stay overnight with two friends who are a married couple and ‘Doctor Who’ fans like me.
 We were working on a ‘Doctor Who’ quiz for a drama camp in August 2008.
 The following morning, over a breakfast of egg sandwiches, we watched ‘City of Death’.

 Knowing my love for ‘Doctor Who’, they’d thought that I would enjoy this story.
 I certainly did!
 I loved every minute of it!
 Not long after watching the story, I eventually purchased the ‘City of Death’ DVD whilst on a day trip to Bath.
 We still had builders working on our family house during that time!

 I don’t get some of the science stuff that’s featured in this ‘Doctor Who’ story, but I always look forward to the humour by Douglas Adams.
-This has got to be one of the highlights during Season 17 and it is well-remembered by the ‘Doctor Who’ fans, especially since ITV was shut down at the time.
+This has got to be one of the highlights during Season 17 and it’s well-remembered by the ‘Doctor Who’ fans, especially since ITV was shut down at the time.

-Douglas Adams rewrote the scripts of this story under a heavy dose of whisky and black coffee given to him by Graham Williams in his study.
+Douglas Adams rewrote the scripts of this story under a heavy dose of whiskey and black coffee given to him by Graham Williams in his study.
 From those long nights of writing and rewriting, Douglas delivered a cracking good and fantastic story, managing to win in the top ten stories of ‘Doctor Who’.

 In the story, the Doctor and Romana take a holiday in Paris, 1979.
 I love the Paris locations in this story.
 They seem lush, eloquent and lovely to see.
 It makes me want to go Paris, even if it’s for a day or two.
 I would love to visit Paris and have a cup of tea with a cheesy ham croissant or crêpe with it.